TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 The namespace is structural only: it specifies what artifacts exist and how they are identified, not when or how they are accessed.

+## Sender and Receiver Interaction Roles

+The routing namespace enumerates addressable artifact classes independent of actor role.

+We distinguish between two interaction roles:

+- **Sender**: an account capable of creating, modifying, or deleting artifacts in order to encode information.
+- **Receiver**: an account that accesses existing artifacts through standard, read-only interactions in order to observe information.

+Sender and receiver interactions need not use identical API endpoints or HTTP methods.
+Sender actions may create or modify artifacts using write-capable interfaces, while receiver actions reference the same artifact identifiers through read-only, user-facing access mechanisms (e.g., web URLs).

+Routing semantics depend on shared artifact identifiers, not on the specific API endpoints, permissions, or HTTP verbs used to access them.

+## Noise and Benign Activity

+The routing namespace includes artifact classes that appear in benign platform activity regardless of whether they are used for signaling.

+The presence of benign accesses to routing artifacts is intentional.
+Noise is modeled implicitly through the natural prevalence and access distribution of artifact classes, rather than through separate noise-specific artifacts.

+No artifact in the namespace is assumed to be signaling by default.

 ## Access-control considerations
 Identifier immutability claims are independent of access permissions.
-Repositories may expose different metadata fields depending on viewer permissions, but identifier fields remain stable across all access levels.
+Repositories and other artifacts may expose different metadata fields depending on viewer permissions, but identifier fields remain stable across all access levels.

+We assume that both sender and receiver possess legitimate access to any artifacts referenced for routing, appropriate to their respective roles.
+Specifically:
+- The sender is authorized to create or modify artifacts used for signaling.
+- The receiver is authorized to access (view) those artifacts through standard read-side interfaces.

-We assume that sender and receiver possess legitimate access to any artifacts referenced for routing.
-Access control enforcement is treated as external to the routing model and does not affect routing feasibility or detectability.
+Access-control enforcement is treated as external to the routing model and does not affect routing feasibility or detectability, provided that identifier addressability is preserved.

 ## Access Failure Handling
-Artifact retrieval may result in non-200 responses (e.g., 301, 403, 404) due
+Artifact access or retrieval—by either sender or receiver—may result in non-200 responses (e.g., 301, 403, 404) due to network conditions, repository evolution,
+permission changes, or platform behavior.
-to network conditions, repository evolution, or permission changes.
-All such outcomes are treated as benign access attempts for logging and observability purposes, since the receiver explicitly initiated the access.

-Routing semantics depend solely on artifact addressability and access attempts, not retrieval success or response contents.
+All such outcomes are treated as benign access attempts for logging and observability purposes, since the access was explicitly initiated by the account.
+Routing semantics depend solely on artifact addressability and access attempts, not on retrieval success, response codes, or response contents.

 ## Receiver Access Mechanism
+The sender is modeled as interacting with artifacts through legitimate, write-capable interfaces consistent with normal collaborator behavior.

-The receiver is modeled as accessing artifacts through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.
-The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients.
+The receiver is modeled as accessing artifacts exclusively through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.

-This restriction ensures that all routing events correspond to ordinary web interactions observable in benign platform logs.
+The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients, for receiver behavior.
+Routing semantics remain artifact-centric rather than endpoint- or permission-centric.

 ---